avlopez01/Samples/README2.md

-# 2 Assets in the provider catalog
+# Pull 2 assets in the provider catalog

 ## Assets
 For this example first er need to create 2 different assets, then make the request to the both assests.